Legal blog writing (or blawging as it is known) should be an essential part of marketing your law firm.

 This way, people will get the information they need and feel that they can connect with you.
 Legal jargon just confuses people, and confused people almost always say “no”.

-Notice how this blog post from Kain & Scott deals with a serious subject but opens in a light and conversational way:
+Notice how this blog post from LifeBack Law Firm introduces its article in a conversational way:

 You may not be the best marketer around but you don’t need to be.